Loughmoe East

-Loughmoe East is a civil parish in County Tipperary, Ireland.(Gaelic: Na Cealla Beaga).
-Also called CALLABEG, or KILNASEAR, the parish, in the barony of ELIOGARTY, County TIPPERARY, is in the province of MUNSTER, about 2 miles south-east of Templemore.
-This parish is situated on the river Suir, which separates it from Loughmoe-West, and on the road from Templemore to Thurles, and comprises 3417 statute acres.
+Loughmoe East, also known as Callabeg, is a civil parish in County Tipperary, Ireland.

 History

+In A Topographical Dictionary of Ireland, published by Samuel Lewis in 1837, the parish is described as:

+CALLABEG, or KILNASEAR, also called LOUGHMOE-EAST, a parish, in the barony of ELIOGARTY, county of TIPPERARY, and province of MUNSTER, 2 1/2 miles (S. E.) from Templemore; containing 1600 inhabitants.

-On the townland of Killahara is a very fine old castle, which formerly belonged to the Purcells, it was in 1837, the property of a Mr. Trant.
-It had a rectory and vicarage, in the diocese of Cashel, and was part of the union of Templetuohy and corps of the prebend of Kilbragh in the cathedral of Cashel: the tithes amounted to £249.
-17s.
-9d.
-There was a pay school, in which are about So boys and 20 girls.
-Originally containing 1600 inhabitants in 1837, it was devastated by the Great Famine.
+This parish is situated on the river Suir, which separates it from Loughmoe-West, and on the road from Templemore to Thurles, and comprises 3417 statute acres, as applotted under the tithe act.
+On the townland of Killahara is a very fine old castle, which formerly belonged to the Purcells, and is now the property of Mr. Trant.

+It is a rectory and vicarage, in the diocese of Cashel, and is part of the union of Templetuohy and corps of the prebend of Kilbragh in the cathedral of Cashel: the tithes amount to £249.
+17. 9.
+There is a pay school, in which are about 30 boys and 20 girls.